Scalar-tensor theories in the Lyra geometry: Invariance under local transformations of length units and the Jordan-Einstein frame conundrum: The scale function source

 As a consequence, using this expression along with $\delta \rho_{m}/\delta \phi$ and $\delta \mathfrak{s}/\delta \phi$ of \eqref{eq25} and \eqref{eq28}, via the assumption \eqref{eq23}, into the definition \eqref{eq15}, leads to $-\Omega = \rho - 3(p + \Pi)$.
 However, since this is exactly the trace of \eqref{eq20}, it is thus found that the Lyra field source is proportional to the trace of the energy-momentum tensor:

-This result has been obtained without using a specific gravitational Lagrangian, and is valid for any matter field obeying the thermodynamical relations employed in this section.
+This result was obtained without using a specific gravitational Lagrangian, and is valid for any matter field obeying the thermodynamical relations employed in this section.
 This is so because any energy-momentum tensor can be written as in Eq.\eqref{eq20} via its irreducible decomposition \cite{Rezzolla2013}.